MEET THE MIDWIFE

-My name is Emma and I am the sole teacher and founder of Bump, Birth and Beyond (Horsham) Ltd. I am a qualified and practicing NHS midwife for a top London hospital.
-I am a mother to two, not so little, girls and I live in Horsham with them, my partner Marcus, who you may speak to from time to time as he is my admin King.
-We also have a cat called Tino and our two new additions Sugar and Plum, our baby rabbits.
+My name is Emma and I am the sole teacher and founder of Bump, Birth and Beyond (Horsham) Ltd. I am a qualified and practicing NHS midwife and have experience working in a variety of hospitals and settings.
+From qualifying and taking a job a busy London unit, down to beautiful unit on the south coast and now as a community midwife locally in Horsham and Crawley.
+I am a mother to two, not so little, girls and I live in Horsham with them, my partner Marcus, who you may speak to from time to time as he is my admin King, our cat Tino and our dog called Zero.

 I have a passion for all things birth and pregnancy related and am a strong believer in women having good evidence-based information.
 Allowing them to make informed choices regarding their pregnancy, birth and beyond.
 I run antenatal classes, I am a trained hypnobirthing practitioner and I offer postnatal breastfeeding support for women who need a bit of extra care in the early days.
-I am also looking forward to my next venture which is accredited by both the Royal College of Midwives and the Human Givens Institute of Psychotherapy and will give me the tools to work with women to overcome previous birth trauma.
+I am also a Birth Trauma Resolution Practitioner and treat women, partners and NHS staff suffering from PTSD, sub threshold trauma and postnatal depression.
+Alongside this, I am currently undertaking my psychotherapy training with the Human Givens College of Psychotherapy.

 When I was expecting my first child Anya, back in 2007, as most of you will, I became very interested in pregnancy and birth.
 I found myself constantly reading and trying to find out new, reliable information.
 The problem is that it was always hard to differentiate what was real and what was opinion.
 I was lucky enough to attend free antenatal and postnatal classes, however, with time restrictions, these classes only covered the basics.
 I was more than happy with these at the time, it was only later that I realised that just knowing the basics isn’t actually enough.
 My experiences of childbirth, being in hospital, returning home and breastfeeding were a mix of both good and bad.
 Some things were just as I expected and some were a completely different story.

-Four years later, I was a qualified midwife and I started working in a London maternity unit.
-During my time there I have been lucky enough to gain experience in all areas of maternity care.
+Four years later, I was a qualified midwife and I started working in a busy London maternity unit.
+During my time there I was able to gain experience in all areas of maternity care.
 I have worked on postnatal ward, Labour ward, High risk HDU on delivery suite, I have cared for women after still birth.
 I have worked in antenatal clinic, Day Assessment Unit, Community, The Birth Centre and I have attended Home Births.
 My time in all of these areas made me realise one thing.
 I have a passion for educating parents to be.
 I like to make sure that the information that they receive is accurate and up to date.
-I like to guide them and I promote normality and women’s choice whilst helping parents to understand the importance of intervention in some circumstances and how lucky we are to live in a country where we have these options (and remember that they are options).
+I like to guide them and I promote normality and women’s choice whilst helping parents to understand the importance of intervention in some circumstances and how lucky we are to live in a country where we have these options.